connxio/docs/Logging.md

 ## Contracts

 CX provides users with a set of contracts to use when logging.
 A contract refers to the json model that defines the received event body.
 Currently we provide two contracts; Archeo and Internal.
+We would like to point out that it's entirely possible to use the Archeo contract even if you do not use the Archeo logging provider

 ### Archeo Contract